ledokku/ledokku/website/docs/installation.md

 dokku config:set ledokku JWT_SECRET="SUPER_SECURE_SECRET"
 ```

-Now pull the app from the docker registry and tag it.
+Now pull the latest version of ledokku from the docker registry and tag it.

 ```sh
 docker pull ledokku/ledokku:0.0.1
 docker tag ledokku/ledokku:0.0.1 dokku/ledokku:0.0.1
 ```

-Finally we deploy the tag to start the app.
+Finally we deploy the tag to start our ledokku server.

 ```sh
 dokku tags:deploy ledokku 0.0.1